traveno/logs-fike-io/src/posts/making-a-markdown-blog.md

 is a great way to learn tricks or gain insight about the industry, and I'm also particular about my application design, so I know they're great sources of inspiration too.

 Oh, hopefully I didn't rub any food bloggers the wrong way.
-Just to be clear, *your grandmother's recipes are priceless*.
+Just to be clear, your grandmother's recipes are priceless.
+Truly.
 My family never knows what to expect from me at gatherings...

-Recently, I thought to myself, *why not write my own?* Who knows, maybe I could provide **you** food for thought.
+Recently, I thought to myself, *"why not write my own?"* Who knows, maybe I could provide you--the reader--food for thought.
 Software food, that is.
 Now that'd be cool.
-As a bonus, *I'll write my first entry about developing this very blog!* I know exactly what libraries I'd like to use to achieve this, so let's just jump in.
+So let's jump in, I know exactly what libraries I'd like to use to achieve this.
+Once this project is deployed, **I'll write my first entry about developing this very blog!** :grin:

 ### Goals